naomiyaki/naomi-computer/projects/becoming-who-we-are/becoming-who-we-are.md

 ![](comic_p02.jpg)

 I had never drawn rock-climbing before, and didn't even know what the equipment looked like.
-I went and did tried it at a local gym, and I've continued to go every so often 💕 Rock climbing has changed a lot since the 80's - I made sure to research what kind of equipment, clothing, and rock-climbing shoes would have been used when Robbi was just starting to try climbing.
+I went and tried it at a local gym, and I've continued to go every so often 💕 Rock climbing has changed a lot since the 80's - I made sure to research what kind of equipment, clothing, and rock-climbing shoes would have been used when Robbi was just starting to try climbing.

 ![](character-sheet_climbers.jpg)
 ![](character-sheet_robbi-ages.jpg 'Some of the character designs I did for Robbi and other climbers before starting the story.')